Power up! Robust Graph Convolutional Network via Graph Powering: Introduction

-\textbf{Beyond nearest neighbors.} One limitation of using Laplacian in GCN is that the first layer only ``sees'' features of adjacent nodes.
-Several works have been proposed to address this issue \cite{lee2018higher,abu2018n,abu2019mixhop}.
-For instance, adjacency matrix and its powered versions are used in \cite{lee2018higher,abu2018n,abu2019mixhop} to construct GCN layers.
-However, simply powering the adjacency does not extract spectral gap and may even make the eigenspectrum more sensitive to perturbations.
-The architecture in \cite{abu2019mixhop} also introduced additional weight matrices for neighbors at different distances.
+\textbf{Beyond nearest neighbors.} Several works have been proposed to address the issue of limited spatial scope by powering the adjacency matrix \citep{lee2018higher,wu2019simplifying,li2019label}.
+However, simply powering the adjacency does not extract spectral gap and may even make the eigenspectrum more sensitive to perturbations. \citep{abu2018n,abu2019mixhop} also introduced weight matrices for neighbors at different distances.
 But this could substantially increase the risk of overfitting in the low-data regime and make the network vulnerable to adversarial attacks.

-\textbf{Robust spectral theory.} The robustness of spectral methods has been extensively studied for graph partitioning/clustering using adversarial perturbations or noise perturbations \cite{li2007noise,balakrishnan2011noise,diakonikolas2019robust}.
-A common approach is to use regularization on the Laplacian \cite{chaudhuri2012spectral,amini2013pseudo,joseph2016impact}.
-Most recently, operators based on self-avoiding or nonbacktracking walks have become popular for SBM \cite{massoulie2014community,mossel2013proof,bordenave2015non}, which have been proved to achieve the theoretical detection threshold conjectured in \cite{decelle2011asymptotic}.
-Our work is partly motivated by the graph powering approach \cite{abbe2018graph}, which leveraged the result of \cite{massoulie2014community,bordenave2015non} to show a spectral gap of the powering operator.
-The main difference with this line of work is that these operators are studied only for spectral clustering algorithms, which does not incorporate nodal features.
-Our proposed variable power operator can be viewed as a kernel version of the graph powering operator \cite{abbe2018graph}, thus substantially increasing the capability of learning complex nodal interactions while maintaining the nice spectral property.
+\textbf{Robust spectral theory.} The robustness of spectral methods has been extensively studied for graph partitioning/clustering \citep{li2007noise,balakrishnan2011noise,chaudhuri2012spectral,amini2013pseudo,joseph2016impact,diakonikolas2019robust}.
+Most recently, operators based on self-avoiding or nonbacktracking walks have become popular for SBM \citep{massoulie2014community,mossel2013proof,bordenave2015non}, which provably achieve the detection threshold conjectured by \citep{decelle2011asymptotic}.
+Our work is partly motivated by the graph powering approach by \citep{abbe2018graph}, which leveraged the result of \citep{massoulie2014community,bordenave2015non} to prove the spectral gap.
+The main difference with this line of work is that these operators are studied only for spectral clustering without incorporating nodal features.
+Our proposed variable power operator can be viewed as a kernel version of the graph powering operator \citep{abbe2018graph}, thus substantially increasing the capability of learning complex nodal interactions while maintaining the spectral property.